Left Continue shopping

 What is the best oil to fry in?

 There are many things to consider when choosing which oil to fry in.
-Overall, neutral oils are the best oils to fry in because they do not affect the flavor of the dish.
+Overall, neutral oils with a high smoke point are the best oils to fry in because they do not affect the flavor of the dish, and they fry well.
 Common neutral oils include Avocado Oil, Canola Oil, Peanut Oil and Corn Oil.
 For this recipe we recommend Avocado oil, non-hydrogenated organic palm shortening, or refined coconut oil.
 However, any neutral oil will work equally well!